ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 {: #scalable-webapp-kubernetes-create_kube_cluster}
 {: step}

-{{site.data.keyword.containershort_notm}} delivers powerful tools by combining Docker and Kubernetes technologies, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of compute hosts.
+The {{site.data.keyword.containerlong_notm}} is a managed offering to create your own Kubernetes cluster of compute hosts to deploy and manage containerized apps on IBM Cloud.
 A minimal cluster with one (1) zone, one (1) worker node and the smallest available size (**Flavor**) is sufficient for this tutorial.

 1. Open the [Kubernetes clusters](/kubernetes/clusters) and click **Create cluster**.

 2. Create a cluster on your choice of **Infrastructure**.
-   - Select **VPC** for Kubernetes on VPC infrastructure, you are required to create a VPC and subnet(s) before creating the Kubernetes cluster.
+   - These steps are if you select **VPC** for Kubernetes on VPC infrastructure.
+You are required to create a VPC and subnet(s) before creating the Kubernetes cluster.
 Reference the [Creating VPC clusters](/docs/containers?topic=containers-cluster-create-vpc-gen2&interface=ui) documentation for more details.
       1. Click **Create VPC**.
       2. Under the **Location** section, select a **Geography** and **Region**, for example `Europe` and `London`.
       3. Enter a **Name** of your VPC, select a **Resource group** and optionally, add **Tags** to organize your resources.